 The Program Entities (i.e., State Employment Agencies) are responsible for verifying that the disbursements are in compliance with legislation, determining the amount of the disbursements, and requesting the disbursements.
 Program Entities must submit all disbursement requests using the Automated Standard Application for Payments (ASAP).
 Each day, Program Entities must enter their disbursement requests into ASAP by 6:00 pm EST if requesting a wire transfer and by 11:59 pm EST if requesting an Automated Clearing House payment.
-The Program Entities may request a disbursement from their Unemployment Insurance (UI) account, Reed Act account, the Extended Unemployment Compensation Account (EUCA), the Federal Employment Compensation Account (FECA), the Federal Unemployment Account (FUA), Special Admin, the Self-Employment Assistance (SEA) account if applicable, the Short-Time Compensation (STC) program if applicable, or the Federal Additional Unemployment Compensation Account (FAUC) through ASAP.
-A written disbursement confirmation is not required from the Program Entities.
+The Program Entities may request a disbursement from ASAP that corresponds to the applicable unemployment program.

 During the morning of the next business day, ASAP transmits a file to InvestOne that contains all of the disbursement and transfer requests.
-The trust fund manager reviews the InvestOne pending disbursement and transfer requests file.
-The trust fund manager compares the InvestOne pending disbursement and transfer requests report to the ASAP transaction reports.
+The accountant reviews the InvestOne pending disbursement and transfer requests file.
+The accountant compares the InvestOne pending disbursement and transfer requests report to the ASAP transaction reports.

-After the trust fund manager verifies and reconciles these reports, the trust fund manager posts the transaction to the Program Entities' accounts within InvestOne and provides the reports to the reviewing trust fund manager.
-The reviewing trust fund manager reviews and approves the reports.
+After the accountant verifies and reconciles these reports, the accountant posts the transaction to the Program Entities' accounts within InvestOne and provides the reports to the reviewing accountant.
+The reviewing accountants review the reports for accuracy and approves.
 Any differences are investigated and resolved.

-- Verify that only authorized disbursement requests are used for withdrawals from the trust funds. - Review and approve the disbursement requests. - Provide disbursement requests to FMB within the required time frame. - Ensure that the systems they use to support on-line access to ASAP are approved, tested, and properly monitored.
-(UTF and GCRTF only) - Restrict ASAP access to authorized individuals.
+- Verify that only authorized disbursement requests are used for withdrawals from the trust funds. - Review and approve the disbursement requests. - Provide disbursement requests to FMB within the required time frame. - Ensure that the systems Program Entities use to support on-line access to ASAP are approved, tested, and properly monitored.
+(UTF and GCRTF only)

+- Restrict ASAP access to authorized individuals.
 (UTF and GCRTF only) - Verify that disbursement requests are accurately entered into ASAP.
-(UTF and GCRTF only) - Review the monthly trust fund financial reports provided by FMB to ensure that disbursements are posted accurately. - Reconcile fund balance with Treasury from their records to Fiscal Service records to ensure that they receive the proper trust fund disbursements. - Reconcile disbursement records to their bank's records to ensure that they receive the proper trust fund disbursements.
+(UTF and GCRTF only) - Review the monthly trust fund financial reports provided by FMB to ensure that disbursements are recorded accurately and any noted discrepancies are resolved in a complete, accurate, and timely manner. - Reconcile fund balance with Treasury from their records to Fiscal Service records to ensure that they receive the proper trust fund disbursements and any noted discrepancies are resolved in a complete, accurate, and timely manner. - Reconcile disbursement records to their bank's records to ensure that they receive the proper trust fund disbursements and any noted discrepancies are resolved in a complete, accurate, and timely manner.
 (UTF only)

-- 1. Inspected the policy and procedures for the processing of disbursements and determined it has been formally documented and is available to staff. - 2.
-For a selection of processed disbursement requests, inspected evidence that the reviewing trust fund manager compared the disbursements from InvestOne to the disbursement requests and determined the disbursements were properly recorded and appropriately signed off in the DTSP. - For a selection of processed Unemployment Trust Fund-State Unemployment Benefit Disbursements, inspected evidence and determined the disbursement was reviewed, any differences noted were investigated and resolved, and was approved by a reviewing trust fund manager.
+- 1. Inspected the policy and procedures for the processing of disbursements and determined they were formally documented and available to staff. - 2.
+For a selection of processed disbursements, inspected the DTSPs and determined the reviewing accountant compared the disbursements from InvestOne to the disbursement requests, documented completion of his/her review via digital signature, and the disbursements were properly recorded and classified. - 3.
+For a selection of processed Unemployment Trust Fund-State Unemployment Benefit disbursements, inspected the DTSPs and determined the reviewing accountant approved the disbursements, any differences noted were investigated and resolved, and documented his/her review via digital signature.